Age dependence of Ly\alpha\ escape fraction of Ly\alpha\ emitters and their significant role in cosmic reionization: Acknowledgements

 \section{Acknowledgements}

+We appreciate the anonymous reviewer for constructive comments and suggestions.
 We thank Takehiro Yoshioka, Hiroki Hoshi, Kazuhiro Shimasaku, and Masami Ouchi for fruitful discussions and valuable comments that greatly improved this manuscript.
-NK was supported by the Japan Society for the Promotion of Science (JSPS) through Grant-in- Aid for Scientific Research 25H00663.
+NK was supported by the Japan Society for the Promotion of Science (JSPS) through Grant-in- Aid for Scientific Research 25H00663, 25K01038, 25K01044.
 SK was supported by the JSPS through Grant-in- Aid for Scientific Research 24KJ0058, 24K17101.
 YT was supported by Forefront Physics and Mathematics Program to Drive Transformation (FoPM), a World-leading Innovative Graduate Study (WINGS) Program, the University of Tokyo, and JSPS KAKENHI Grant Number 23KJ0726.

 The data products presented herein were retrieved from the Dawn JWST Archive (DJA).
 DJA is an initiative of the Cosmic Dawn Center (DAWN), which is funded by the Danish National Research Foundation under grant DNRF140.
 The Hyper Suprime-Cam (HSC) collaboration includes the astronomical communities of Japan and Taiwan, and Princeton University.
 The HSC instrumentation and software were developed by the National Astronomical Observatory of Japan (NAOJ), the Kavli Institute for the Physics and Mathematics of the Universe (Kavli IPMU), the University of Tokyo, the High Energy Accelerator Research Organization (KEK), the Academia Sinica Institute for Astronomy and Astrophysics in Taiwan (ASIAA), and Princeton University.
 Funding was contributed by the FIRST program from the Japanese Cabinet Office, the Ministry of Education, Culture, Sports, Science and Technology (MEXT), the Japan Society for the Promotion of Science (JSPS), Japan Science and Technology Agency (JST), the Toray Science Foundation, NAOJ, Kavli IPMU, KEK, ASIAA, and Princeton University.